ophwug/docs/README.md

 * Device does not power on when connected
 * Device does not stay on
-* The self-resetting fuse's resistance is stuck high. (e.g. 0.5-43 ohms, when it should be about 0.02 at most from the datasheet(s))
+* The self-resetting fuse's resistance is stuck high. (e.g. 0.5-43 ohms, when it should be about 0.02 ohms at most from the datasheet(s))
 * There is a large voltage drop across the fuse when powered on.
 (See dazoe's case below for more details.)

 > [!TIP]